Ammar-Reda/FSMD-MatrixMultiplication/README.md

 # FSMD-MatrixMultiplication VHDL

 Finite State Machine with Datapath (FSMD) to calculate matrix multiplication of two 3x3 matrices each with 8-bit numbers.
-This project also contains an 8-bit multiplier.

 ## Getting Started